expertflow/Performance-Appraisal/HR_SUITE_REQUIREMENTS.md

 - Data retention policy defined per record type (e.g., rejected-candidate resumes purged after 12 months unless consent extended)
 - Access to salary-band and recommendation data restricted to HR Admin role only (enforced at service level, not just UI)
 - Verify obligations under applicable data-protection law (operations indicated in Pakistan; GDPR if any EU candidates/employees are processed)
-- Database encryption at rest (Cloud SQL default) and TLS in transit everywhere
+- Database encryption at rest (managed PostgreSQL default on any provider) and TLS in transit everywhere

 ### 10.3 Anonymous Feedback Integrity